Arizona’s political transformation began long before Biden was on the ballot

 Key to the shift were Latina voters like Lucia Salinas, who said she volunteered to knock on doors for Joe Biden this year in part because of her anger over Trump’s handling of the coronavirus pandemic.

-Salinas, 41, was laid off from her job as a cook at Phoenix Sky Harbor Airport earlier this year, she said, then brought back at reduced hours.
+Salinas, 41, was laid off from her job as a cook at Phoenix Sky Harbor International Airport earlier this year, she said, then brought back at reduced hours.
 It has meant rummaging through recycling in alleys to pay her bills and splitting diabetes medication with her mother.

 “He knew what was coming,” she said of Trump and the coronavirus.
 “He didn’t do nothing about it.”